 Anyone can easily make at least £20 a month with these apps.
-There is the potential to earn a lot more, especially with mystery shopping type apps like Field Agent and Task 360 if you live in a big city!
+And there is the potential to earn a lot more, especially with mystery shopping type apps like Field Agent if you live in a big city!
 (Unfortunately we rural folk are out of luck).

 What didn’t work?

 As you can see, I made money online with a lot of different methods this year.
 But unfortunately, I also wasted some time testing out side hustles that didn’t turn out well.

 This side hustle was my biggest failure of 2017.

 This model was based on the idea of designing print on demand (POD) mugs and other items on Teelaunch, and selling them on Amazon.
 I set up a store on Shopify to connect Teelaunch and Amazon.
 Shopify has integration with Amazon, which means that when I got a sale on Amazon the order was automatically sent to Teelaunch.
 This idea appealed to me because the whole process was supposed to be hands off.
 Unfortunately, I completely underestimated this business model!

 I spent a few weeks creating designs, uploaded everything, and then stepped back and waited for the sales to roll in.